SakthiProgrammer/Java-Interview-Prep/README.md

 ## 🔹 2. **Unchecked Exceptions (Runtime Exceptions)**

 ### ✅ What is it?
+Unchecked exceptions are errors that happen only while running the program.
+Java does not force you to handle them.

 * These occur at **runtime**, not checked at compile time.
 * Program will compile, but may crash at runtime if not handled.